 |FFP2541||Fire Protection Systems II|

 This course provides a study of fire protection alarm and extinguishing systems including design characteristics, operational theory and functional limitations and capabilities.
 There will be a comparative analysis of the various systems including the standards governing systems.
 This course is required for the Fire Safety Inspector II certification.
-This course must be completed with a grade of 70 percent "C" or higher to receive credit.

 |FFP2610||Fire Investigation I|